aws-powertools/powertools-lambda-typescript/packages/validation/README.md

 # Powertools for AWS Lambda (TypeScript) - Validation Utility

+This utility provides JSON Schema validation for events and responses, including JMESPath support to unwrap events before validation.

 > [!Warning]
 > This feature is currently under development.
 As such it's considered not stable and we might make significant breaking changes before going before its release.
 You are welcome to [provide feedback](https://github.com/aws-powertools/powertools-lambda-typescript/discussions/3519) and [contribute to the project](https://docs.powertools.aws.dev/lambda/typescript/latest/contributing/getting_started/).

 Powertools for AWS Lambda (TypeScript) is a developer toolkit to implement Serverless [best practices and increase developer velocity](https://docs.powertools.aws.dev/lambda/typescript/latest/#features).
 You can use the library in both TypeScript and JavaScript code bases.

-## Intro

-This utility provides JSON Schema validation for events and responses, including JMESPath support to unwrap events before validation.

-## Usage

-To get started, install the library by running:
+To get started, install the package by running:

 ```sh
 npm i @aws-lambda-powertools/validation